stal-ix/stal-ix.github.io/ACCEL.md

 **stal/IX** is a statically linked Linux distribution, so 3D drivers are also compiled statically.

-The driver is selected by specifying --opnegl=..., --vulkan=..., at the time of the application build, or realm.
+The driver is selected by specifying --opengl=..., --vulkan=..., at the time of the application build, or realm.

 It can be installed in the realm: